exceptionfactory/jagged/README.md

 The module includes a custom implementation of the scrypt key derivation function with predefined settings that match age encryption scrypt recipient specifications.

+## jagged-ssh

+The `jagged-ssh` module supports encryption and decryption using public and private SSH key pairs.
+The SSH key pair implementation is compatible with the [agessh](https://pkg.go.dev/filippo.io/age/agessh) package, which defines recipient stanzas with an algorithm and an encoded fingerprint of the public key.

+The `SshRsaRecipientStanzaReaderFactory` creates instances of `RecipientStanzaReader` using an RSA private key.

+The `SshRsaRecipientStanzaWriterFactory` creates instances of `RecipientStanzaWriter` using an RSA public key.

+The SSH RSA implementation uses Optimal Asymmetric Encryption Padding as defined in [RFC 8017 Section 7.1](https://www.rfc-editor.org/rfc/rfc8017#section-7.1).
+Following the age implementation, RSA OAEP cipher operations use `SHA-256` as the hash algorithm with the mask generation function.

 ## jagged-x25519